 Once the concrete has settled into place within the forms, the process to begin finishing the concrete starts.
 By using specialized equipment such has a trowels, we can ensure that the surface is compacted even further and smoothing out depressions or high areas to create a smooth surface.

-As per the contract, you may also elect to have the concrete have a specific type of texture at which point we can rough up the surface of using a special broom.
+As per the contract, you may also elect to have the concrete have a specific type of texture.
+At Markstone Landscaping, we offer four type of concrete finishes including brushed concrete, exposed aggregate concrete, stamped concrete and limestone-finished modern concrete.

 When the placement and finishing is complete, the concrete can begin the process of curing (get hard).
 The curing process lasts 28 days, with the first 48 hours being the most critical.
 You can start to use your concrete for light foot traffic 3 to 4 days after placement, and you can drive and park on your concrete 5 to 7 days after placement.